InjectiveLabs/sdk-go/client/keyring/README.md

 * `WithKeyringBackend` sets the keyring backend.
 Expected values: `test`, `file`, `os`.
 * `WithUseLedger` sets the option to use hardware wallet, if available on the system.

-These options allow to add keys to the keyring during initialization.
+These options allow adding keys to the keyring during initialization.

 * `WithKey` adds a single key to the keyring, without having alias name.
 * `WithNamedKey` addes a single key to the keyring, with a name.